-'Beginnings Always Hide Themselves In The End': Mike Posner On Grieving, Growing And Moving On
+'Beginnings Always Hide Themselves In The End': Mike Posner On Grieving And Growth

 "These songs, they just kind of pop up in my head and I feel like I have to write them down," Posner says.
 "I'm sort of nervous if I don't don't write them down or don't record them that whoever is putting them in my head will stop whispering those melodies to me.
 Maybe that's superstitious and silly."

+On Saturday, Posner tweeted a video to announce that his music "from this point forward" will no longer include language that he now views as misogynistic.
+"You will not hear me refer to women as b******, h***, sluts — anything like that in my music," he says.

+In the video, he also encouraged other artists to follow suit.
+"I hope that we as artists — male and female — let's retire these words in our songs," he says.
+"They're derogatory, and they're not cool and they don't forward the culture."

 A Real Good Kid comes out Jan.
 18 via Universal Island Records.
-Posner spoke with NPR's Sarah McCammon about the themes of A Real Good Kid and what he learned about himself while making it.
-Hear their conversation at the audio link.
+Posner spoke with NPR's Sarah McCammon about the themes of the album and what he learned about himself while making it.
+Hear their conversation at the audio link above.